martinribelotta/martinribelotta.github.io/content/projects.md

 This loader not required MMU or special OS support (only aligned memory alloc) and run with minimun memory overhead (only required parts of files is loaded in memory).

-This is developed using gcc arm embedded compiler from GCC arm embedded (arm-none-eabi) but is successful tested with linaro arm-linux-gnueabihf in freestangin mode.
+This was developed using the GCC compiler from GCC Arm Embedded (arm-none-eabi) but has been successfully tested with Linaro arm-linux-gnueabihf in freestanding mode

 A very complete blog about this project can be [found here](https://ourembeddeds.github.io/blog/2020/08/16/elf-loader/)

 ![](https://ourembeddeds.github.io/img/articles/elf-loader/mcu-executable-load.png)

 ## [Embedded Logger](https://github.com/martinribelotta/elog)

-This log system is thinked for embedded systems with minimal resource utilization.
-It's designed to minimize memory compsumition in flash or RAM, enable an eficient in-ram loggin buffer with very efficient storage.
+This logging system is designed for embedded systems with minimal resource utilization.
+It's intended to minimize memory consumption in flash or RAM, enabling an efficient in-ram logging buffer with very efficient storage.

 ![](https://github.com/martinribelotta/elog/raw/master/doc/objcopy-process.png)